LiviuGabrielP/LiviuGabrielP/README.md

 - 🏊 Swimmer
 - 🌱 I’m currently learning Android Development and Advanced Signal Processing
 - 🤔 I’m looking for help with understanding Standards and Architectures for Software Development.
-- I am interested in Embedded Devices.
+- I am passionate about all technologies, especially Embedded Devices.
--
 <!--
 **LiviuGabrielP/LiviuGabrielP** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.